optionalg/aws-infrastructure/README.md

 1. Select your EC2 instance.
 1. Select "Actions / Instance State / Terminate".
 1. Select "Yes, Terminate" to confirm.
+1. Open the list of Security Groups, and delete the Security Group you created above.

 ### Deleting all this infrastructure from AWS